project-rig/rig_examples/02_using_sdram/README.rst

 A tag is a user-defined identifier which must be unique to the SpiNNaker chip and application.
 By convention the SDRAM allocated for applications running on core 1 are given tag 1, those on core 2 given tag 2 and so on.
-This conveninently means the same application binary can be loaded onto multiple cores which can simply look up their core number to discover their unique SDRAM allocation's address.
+This means the same application binary can be loaded onto multiple cores which can simply look up their core number to discover their unique SDRAM allocation's address.

 Reading and writing to SDRAM
 ----------------------------